finos/open-source-readiness/docs/bok/Activities/Level-4/Why-To-Create-A-Project.md

  * If you using open source, likely this would mean that you use standard open source tooling too (for compiling, linting, code coverage, security checks and more)
  * This will help you to keep free of unnecessary bindings to internal tooling, processes and implementation
  * By using off the shelf open source build infrastructure, the capabilities could be swiftly adopted internally as well and can leverage industry leading DevOps tooling

+### An example

+ * Good examples for this are FDC3, Legend, Morphir, Plexus and as the best example, CDM
+ * Teams working with these technologies and contributing to it and picking up the methods of involving it are more likely to use standardized methods in their own development practices too